 An elevation of 2,208 feet above sea level, Mount Dora barely makes it at what is considered a mountain.
 And no, a hike to the top will not yield all inspiring views of Florida.
 But it’s still worth checking out.

 The city of Mount Dora was founded in the early part of the 1800s, and with the abundance of natural fresh water lakes and crystal clear springs, it became a famous playground for the rich and notorious.
-During the Prohibition Area (1920 -1933), bootlegging, moonshining, and speakeasy were all the ragged, and most of the older building has a not so clean history to them.
+During the Prohibition Area (1920 -1933), bootlegging, moonshining, and speakeasy were all the ragged, and most of the older buildings have a not so clean history to them.
 A favorite playground and resting stop for Al Capone and others, this little city had a wild side that is hidden.
 For those who didn’t want to journey all the way to West Palm Beach, and through the swamps, found a great couple week of vacation there.

 The city sits on the Lake Dora, and a journey here was a trip to a century ago.